nexpy/nexpy/doc/source/pythongui.rst

 .. note:: When the plotting window is selected, the keyboard shortcuts 'l' and
           'r' can be used to set the X-axis limits in the fit dialog to the current cursor position in the canvas.
+Alternatively, the range can be selected by dragging with the right-mouse button (or with the Ctrl-key depressed).

+.. warning:: Some of the LMFIT functions have an additional option that is
+             selected with the 'form' keyword.
+At present, the default option is automatically selected in NeXpy.

 Saving the Fit
 ^^^^^^^^^^^^^^^^